The President Who Keeps Crying Wolf: Trump, Russia, and the Mueller Probe

 Meanwhile, there was the Special Counsel’s investigation into whether the Trump campaign conspired with the Russians to interfere in the 2016 election.
 Trump has been relatively consistent in claiming that he did not “collude” with the Russians.
 He’s been all over the map in his acceptance and contestation of whether the Russians interfered in the election.

-During one election debate, he claimed that the interference could have been from China or 400-pound man sitting in his bedroom.
+During one election debate, he claimed that the interference could have been from China or a 400-pound man sitting in his bedroom.
 At other points, he seemed to acknowledge that Russia had interfered.
-But then, in key moment in Helsinki standing side by side with Vladimir Putin, Trump claimed that he believed Putin in saying that Russia had not interfered in the election.
+But then, in a key moment in Helsinki standing side by side with Vladimir Putin, Trump claimed that he believed Putin in saying that Russia had not interfered in the election.

 According to a letter Attorney General William Barr sent to Congress on March 24, it is clear that the Russians interfered in the 2016 election.
 However, Barr stated that Robert Mueller’s investigation found that no one in the Trump campaign wittingly conspired with the Russian government during the 2016 campaign.
 This matches up with Trump’s long-time refrain of “no collusion, no collusion.”
 However, that “no collusion” claim came from the same man who made 9,014 false or misleading claims over 773 days.